daytonaio/content/definitions/20240819_definition_progressive delivery.md

 ---
-title: 'Progressive Delivery'
+title: "Progressive Delivery"
 description:
-  'Progressive Delivery is an approach in software development that focuses on gradually and incrementally delivering new software features or changes to users.
+  "Progressive Delivery is an approach in software development that focuses on gradually and incrementally delivering new software features or changes to users.
 It allows for the controlled rollout of updates, providing teams with the ability to manage who sees what and when.
-This approach minimizes risks associated with large-scale deployments by offering mechanisms such as feature flags, canary releases, A/B testing, observability, and rollbacks/roll forwards.'
+This approach minimizes risks associated with large-scale deployments by offering mechanisms such as feature flags, canary releases, A/B testing, observability, and rollbacks/roll forwards."
 ---

 # Progressive Delivery